safenetlabs/python-keyziio-client/README.md

-keyzio_client
+python-keyziio_client
 =============

 Introduction
 ------------

-The keyzio client library is intended to be integrated into applications wanting to encrypt or decrypt files using the keyzio service.
+The keyzio client library is intended to be integrated into applications wanting to encrypt or decrypt files using the keyziio service.
-It includes a sample command shell application (kzshell.py) and the keyzio library itself which is currently exposed as a python module (keyzio.py)
+It includes a sample command shell application (kzshell.py) and the keyziio library itself which is currently exposed as a python module (keyziio.py)

 Usage
 -----